International Centre for Community Music

 The 4 year research project was made possible through a grant from Margaret A Cargill Philanthropies, as part of a wider programme of development for the Ethno programme.

 MOVE Evaluation: 2021

 Between July and October 2021, the research team at the International Centre for Community Music (ICCM) undertook evaluation with MOVE, an international music and youth leadership exchange program.

-The aim was to understand and highlight MOVE’s developments and impacts between 2012-2020 and support the program partnership in its future developments.
+The aim was to understand and highlight MOVE's developments and impacts between 2012 and 2020 and support the program partnership in its future developments.
 The project centred on the question: how is MOVE understood, as an experience and as a concept?

 We asked this question as a way to learn more about the people who make MOVE happen, the musical and leadership experiences they have, and how this could be understood in the context of international development, cultural participation and learning, and music education.
-To support this, the MOVE research team conducted a literature review, which can be found in the PDF on this webpage.
+To support this, the MOVE research team conducted a literature review.

 The research was conducted by Prof Lee Higgins (Principle Investigator), Dr Ruth Currie (Co-Investigator), Dr Jasper Chalcraft (Research Associate), Karen Boswall (Research Assistant), Shoshana Gottesman (Research Assistant).

 For more information about the MOVE Evaluation, please contact Prof Lee Higgins: email@example.com

 The International Centre for Community Music (ICCM) was invited to respond to an existing brief that sought to understand how two new singing groups were developing.

 This was part of a pilot project established to connect with older people experiencing isolation, and, young people who were connected with the Children and Adolescent Mental Health Service (CAMHS).